 Dementia describes a wide range of brain illnesses that progressively lead to the loss of cognitive functioning.
 It affects reasoning, memory, behavior, and the ability to perform daily tasks.

-The World Health Organization (WHO) report that approximately 47.5 million adults are currently affected by dementia worldwide.
+The World Health Organization (WHO) report that approximately

 The most common risk factors are age, family history, and hereditary background.
 While these are outside of one’s control, there are additional risk factors that could be controlled.
 These include avoiding head trauma and other conditions that damage the heart and blood vessels, such as hypertension, heart disease, diabetes, and high cholesterol.